end2endzone/ShellAnything/UserManual.md

 # Overview #

-This *User Manual* contains all essential information for the end-user to make full use of the ShellAnything application.
+This *User Manual* contains all essential information for the end-user to make full use of ShellAnything application.
 This manual includes a description of the system functionalities and capabilities with examples divided in the following sections:

 * [Post Installation](#post-installation)